Building self-esteem in children

 How can you help your child develop good self-esteem?

-The best way to help your child build self-esteem is to let them know that they are loved.
-There are many ways to do this!
+The best way to help your child build self-esteem and develop a positive self-image is to let them know that they are loved.
+This can be done in various ways.

 • Show your child that you love them for who they are, unconditionally, not for what they do or how they look.
-You can do this by frequently telling them that you love them and by being affectionate.
+You can do this by frequently telling them that you love them, giving them lots of affection, and meeting their emotional needs, like their need for connection and security.

-• When they learn new skills, draw attention to them by giving positive feedback.
+• Give positive feedback to acknowledge when your child learns a new skill.
 This contributes to your child’s self-confidence by making them feel even prouder of accomplishments they already felt good about.

 • Help them gain self-awareness.
-One way to do this is by getting your child to recognize their preferences and their strengths.
-For example, encourage your child to make decisions, such as what to wear for the day.
+One way to do this is by getting them to recognize their preferences and their strengths.
+For example, encourage them to make decisions, such as what to wear for the day.

 • Encourage them to face new or difficult situations.
-However, stay by their side so they don’t feel overwhelmed, and make sure to only put them in situations where they have a good chance of success.
-That being said, don’t push your little one too hard.
-Keep your expectations age-appropriate (without setting the bar too low), otherwise your child might think they aren’t good enough.
+However, don’t push your little one too hard.
+Stay by their side so they don’t feel overwhelmed, and make sure to only put them in situations where they have a good chance of success.
+In addition, keep your expectations age-appropriate (without setting the bar too low), otherwise your child might think they aren’t good enough.

 • Encourage them to take on challenges that are appropriate for their age and abilities.
-For example, let your child do small chores around the house.
-If they have a few small responsibilities, they’ll useful and proud of themself.
+For example, let them do small chores around the house.
+If they have a few small responsibilities, they’ll feel useful and proud of themself.
 You should also encourage your child’s autonomy.
 If they try to put on their shoes by themself, for instance, wait until they ask before helping them.
+Every success, no matter how small, strengthens their sense of competence and efficiency.

 • Make time for them.
 Whenever you spend time with and pay attention to your child, you’re letting them know they matter to you.